BlobCodes/pipelinecr/README.md

 end

 # Create the pipeline
-# Multiplying a Stage is required and defines how many fibers should work in parallel
+# Multiplying a Stage defines how many fibers should work in parallel, but you can also initialize a Stage directly
-pipeline = PipelineCR >> DownloadStage*4 >> SplittingStage*2
+pipeline = PipelineCR >> DownloadStage*4 >> SplittingStage.new

 # Create work
 packages = [